MiguelMMota/trust-me-contracts/README.md

 4. Give users the option to reject positive feedback.
 One of the ways to discourage inflated ratings would be to retro-actively adjust user scores when an inconsistency is detected.
 If users are allowed to reject positive feedback (e.g.: feedback above their rating), one possible approach is to deliberately overcorrect.
 This encourages users to reject inflated ratings from others, which in turn encourages users to rate honestly.

+5. Rating templates.
+Some feedback isn't properly summarised in a single score.
+For example, scientific papers may be rated with respect to their relevance, innovative ideas, clarity, completeness, reliability, etc.

 ## Challenges